omkarbhabad99/Flu-Shots-Dashboard/README.md

    * Open `Dashboard 1.png` under **Tableau output** for reference
    * Recreate or tweak the visualizations in your own Tableau workbook

-> For a line-by-line walkthrough, see the original [YouTube tutorial](https://www.youtube.com/watch?v=ef4CAu-OwvM).

 ---